agiresearch/AIOS/README.md

 }
 @article{mei2024aios,
-  title={AIOS: LLM Agent Operating System}, author={Mei, Kai and Zhu, Xi and Xu, Wujiang and Hua, Wenyue and Jin, Mingyu andLi, Zelong and Xu, Shuyuan and Ye, Ruosong and Ge, Yingqiang and Zhang, Yongfeng}
+  title={AIOS: LLM Agent Operating System}, author={Mei, Kai and Zhu, Xi and Xu, Wujiang and Hua, Wenyue and Jin, Mingyu and Li, Zelong and Xu, Shuyuan and Ye, Ruosong and Ge, Yingqiang and Zhang, Yongfeng}
   journal={arXiv:2403.16971},
   year={2024}
 }